-I request that you include this document in the permanent record of the hearing, as it articulates Western Governors' policy positions and recommendations related to this issue.
+I request that you include this document in the permanent record of the hearing, as it articulates Western Governors' policy positions and recommendations related to issues discussed at the hearing.

 Thank you for your attention to this matter and your consideration of this request.
 Please contact me if you have any questions or require further information.